 During Shorter Trips from Home

-If you’re trip will be less than 30 days in duration, you don’t need to contact your insurance company to notify them.
-You do need to on the other hand, request that a family member or neighbour you trust check the inside of your home every few days to verify that everything looks as it should.
+If your trip will be less than 30 days in duration, you don’t need to contact your insurance company to notify them.
+You do need to, on the other hand, request that a family member or neighbour you trust check the inside of your home every few days to verify that everything looks as it should.
 For instance, if a pipe bursts, a toilet begins to leak or there is water damage that isn’t caught in time, damage could be occurring without your knowledge, and in some cases will only get worse.
 If faced with a similar circumstance and these issues aren’t caught by an individual checking in regularly, your claim for damages could very well be declined.